ParaCoToUl/noarr-structures/noarr_docs_tech/README.md

   It is a special case of a cube.

-### Contain

-`contain` facilitates the creation of new structures.
-It is a tuple-like struct that defines a struct's fields via inheritance, but in contrast with `std::tuple`, it is a trivially constructible standard layout.

-It is used in the library to define all structures (and the majority of all noarr functions).
-This is to provide a structured way of serializing a structure's data.

 ### Provided structures

 The library provides the following set of structures that describe the most essential layouts: